dask/dask/docs/source/optimize.rst

                         delayed_optimize=my_other_optimize_function):
        ...

-You need not specify all collections.
+You do not need to specify all collections.
 Collections will default to their standard optimization scheme (which is usually a good choice).